Shaken or Stirred? An Analysis of MetaFormer's Token Mixing for Medical Imaging: Overview of Appendix

 \section{Overview of Appendix}

-To provide additional insights into our results, we include both accuracy and F1-score as supplementary metrics for the classification tasks.
+The appendix provides additional experiments on other MetaFormer's architecture S-variants (Sec.~\ref{sec_ap:s_variants}).
+It also reports results on the natural image ImageWoof dataset, which are excluded from the main manuscript, as the focus is on medical applications of MetaFormer (see Sec.~\ref{sec_ap:imagewoof} for details).
+Furthermore, we include example images from the 2D MedMNIST datasets (Fig.~\ref{fig_ap:medmnist_montages}) and qualitative results for the 2D segmentation tasks (Fig.~\ref{fig_ap:qualitative_segmentation_results}).
+To provide additional insights into our 2D classification results including ImageWoof), we include both accuracy and F1-score as supplementary metrics.
 The F1-score might offer more intuition than the \ac{auc}, as it represents the harmonic mean of precision and recall, making it a more interpretable indicator of classification performance.
 Nevertheless, since the \ac{auc} evaluates classifier performance across various confidence thresholds, we consider it the primary metric for discussing the classification benchmarks in our work.
 In addition, we report the absolute and relative ranking scores of all token mixers across datasets for classification and segmentation.
 The following section provides an overview of the included tables and highlights their aspects that may be of particular interest to the reader. \begin{itemize} \item \textbf{Tab.~\ref{tab_ap:4t}} extends the evaluation of classifiers trained from scratch (MetaFormer with architecture signature $[T$, $T$, $T$, $T]$ and ResNet18) by including accuracy and F1-score.
 This table provides additional insights into the results discussed in Sec.~\ref{sec:classification_4t}. \item \textbf{Tab.~\ref{tab_ap:2p2t_pretrained}} extends the evaluation of classifiers utilizing ImageNet-pretrained weights (MetaFormer with architecture signature $[P, P, T, T]$ and ResNet18) to include accuracy and F1-score.
 It further complements the discussion presented in Sec.~\ref{sec:classification_2p2t}. \item \textbf{Tab.~\ref{tab_ap:2p2t_scratch}} reports the \ac{auc} and F1-score for the MetaFormer $[P, P, T, T]$ variant trained from scratch.
 Based on these results and those from Tab.~\ref{tab:classification} (meta-row $[P, P, T, T]$), the percentage uplift values when compared to pretrained weights are calculated as shown in Fig.~\ref{fig:2p2t_uplift}. \item \textbf{Tab.~\ref{tab_ap:classification_ranking}} presents the absolute and relative ranking scores of different token mixers across classification datasets.
 This information may be particularly useful for readers seeking the best-performing token mixers for their specific domains. \item Similar to Tab.~\ref{tab_ap:classification_ranking}, \textbf{Tab.~\ref{tab_ap:seg_ranking}} reports the absolute and relative ranking scores of token mixers across segmentation datasets. \end{itemize}